nwamsamson/CLIENT_SERVER_IMPEMENTATION/project5.md

 `sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf`

-I change Find the line that says bind-address = 127.0.0.1 and change it to bind-address = 0.0.0.0.
+I change the line that says bind-address = 127.0.0.1 and change it to bind-address = 0.0.0.0.
 This allows remote connections to the MySQL Server.

 ![change_address](./images/CLIENT_SERVER_ARCHITECTURE(MYSQL).PNG)